mariana-stefani/portfolio/README.md

 * Be provided with a contact form, to easily contact the developer.
 * Be able to see a live version of the developer projects.

+**Expectations:**

+* Navigation takes user directly to desired section of the portfolio.
+* CV opens in a new tab when clicked.
+* Form sends message correctly.
+* Content is well presented and visually satisfying.